NEWS: Social media "influencers" refuse to accept the OM-3 pricing because they're told M43 cameras have inferior image quality.

 This is the most exciting configuration for the Olympus PEN EP-7.
 The 17mm f2.8 lens is fantastic...

-The critical part of studying digital cameras is finding creditable info while staying focused on the fun part of digital photography, image editing, and the camera.
+The critical part of studying digital cameras is finding credible information while staying focused on the fun aspects of digital photography, image editing, and the camera.
 For example, always keep a camera with you?
 It's a simple measure of having a healthy passion for photography.
 It's sometimes difficult, but people appreciate discretion, and nothing is as rewarding as sharing your results.

 For more about Workspace and the Enhanced Raw Format, study this article.